Lorilatschki/ebusd-guide/docs/raspberry_pi_docker.md

 ## Docker Volumes

 Since container are running in an isolated environment similar to a sandbox, it is recommended to map a volume to each container in order to persist data.
-Best practise is, to create a ``/home/pi/data`` folder where you store you container specific config files.
+Best practise is, to create a ``/home/pi/data`` folder where you store your container specific config files.
-Following this aproche you end up with the following structure:
+Following this approach you end up with the following structure:

 - ``/home/pi/data/ebusd``
 - ``/home/pi/data/mqtt_data``